Causal Discovery in Mixtures of Populations: INTRODUCTION

 \section{INTRODUCTION}

-\paragraph{Structural Causal Models} Many modern approaches to studying causal systems use structural causal models (SCMs) to graphically model causal relationships in a directed acyclic graph (DAG) \citep{pearl2009causality, peters2017elements}.
-In an SCM, $A \rightarrow B$ indicates ``$A$ is allowed to have a direct effect on $B$.''
-These graphical models allow the determination of covariate adjustments to identify intervention outcomes.
+Many approaches to studying causal systems use structural causal models (SCMs) to graphically model causal relationships in a directed acyclic graph (DAG) \citep{pearl2009causality}.
+In an SCM, $A \rightarrow B$ indicates ``$A$ has a direct causal effect on $B$.''

-``Causal discovery'' is the task of recovering a causal DAG from data.
-The simplest algorithms for causal discovery make use of a correspondence between the conditional independence of the observed variables and graphical properties of the underlying SCM.
-These ``d-separation rules''\footnote{See \citet{pearl2009causality} for a review of d-separation or Appendix~\ref{apx: dsep} for a summary of important results used in this manuscript. } give graphical criteria for independence and dependence under an assumption known as faithfulness, essentially that for each arrow is an actual direct effect.
-So, $A \indep C \given B$ is sufficient to imply that there is no arrow between $A$ and $C$.
-We say that $B$ is a ``separating set'' for $A, C$.
-A ``Markov equivalence class'' describes a set of possible DAG structures that agree with a set of conditional independencies, often depicted with a CPDAG that gives the undirected skeleton of the true graph and partial orientation of the edges \citep{andersson1997characterization}.
+Formally, ``d-separation rules''\footnote{See \citet{pearl2009causality} for a review of d-separation or Appendix~\ref{apx: dsep} for a summary of important results used in this manuscript.} give graphical criteria for statistical independence and dependence under the assumptions of faithfulness (independence implies d-separation) and the causal Markov condition (d-separation implies independence).
+Constraint-based causal discovery utilizes this connection to uncover information about an unknown causal structure \citep{spirtes2000causation}.

+A critical assumption for many causal discovery algorithms is ``causal sufficiency,'' i.e., no unobserved confounding.
+In most real-world settings, a causal system spans both observed and latent variables.
+To address this, approaches such as FCI~\citep{spirtes2001anytime} have been developed to uncover equivalence classes of causal structures and the existance of pairwise confounding.
+In the parametric setting, more ``pervasive'' confounding has been studied under some parametric restrictions on its influence \citep{frot2019robust, cai2023causal, 10.1093/jrsssb/qkad071}.

+A ``flipped'' version of this problem is studied in causal representation learning (CRL) \citep{scholkopf_toward_2021, squires2023linear} and latent variable models \citep{silva2006learning, anandkumar2013learning, xie2020generalized, huang2022latent}, which seek to uncover the structure of \emph{latent} variables using \emph{known} (empty or sparse) structure within the \emph{observed} variables.
+A question of particular theoretical interest in both problems is that of ``identifiability,'' i.e., the conditions under which a structure is uniquely recoverable.

+There has been limited exploration into how known relationships \emph{between latent and observed variables} can be utilized to learn more about a system.
+The simplest setting is causal discovery under pervasive confounding.
+Pervasive confounding is generally detrimental to identifiability because it exerts a broad confounding influence on the system.
+However, this known pervasiveness also means that the system contains significant information about the confounding, which makes its effects easier to learn and remove.

+The current approaches to causal discovery in the presence of pervasive confounding are parametric and provide limited insight into the identifiability trade-offs involved.
+No approaches have yet addressed the issue of a \emph{discrete} universal (i.e., edges to all observable variables) latent confounder.
+Discrete confounding allows for a simpler quantification of the ``amount'' of unobserved confounding: the number of latent populations or mixture components.
+Quantifying the relationship between confounding and the resulting identifiability requirements on the observed system is of particular theoretical interest.